Things to do in Bakewell, Derbyshire

 Long Gallery at Haddon Hall, Bakewell, Peak District

-Another of Bakewell’s most significant heritage attractions is Haddon Hall.
-This medieval manor house is over 900 hundred years old and has been described as “the most perfect house to survive from the Middle Ages”.
+Perched on a rocky outcrop with views over the River Wye, Haddon Hall offers visitors a glimpse into England’s rich past.
+This remarkable medieval manor house, over 900 years old, has been famously described as “the most perfect house to survive from the Middle Ages.”

-Visitors can also book guided walks and talks.
+For a more in-depth experience, visitors can book guided tours and talks.

 Eat Bakewell Tart